-#1 Get a professional trim.
 When the seasons change, you need to make an appointment with your hair stylist to get your ends trimmed.
-This helps you stay on track and not go too far between trims.
-A professional trim removes all of the split ends, which is a number one cause of hair breakage.
+This helps you stay on track so you don’t go too long between trims.
+A professional trim removes all of the split ends, which is the number one cause of hair breakage.
 It also gives your stylist a chance to evaluate the health of your hair and determine if there are any issues that need to be addressed before heading into the next season.

-#2 Deep condition weekly.
 If you aren’t already doing weekly deep conditioning treatments, shame on you!
-LOL!
-No really, the wintertime is a season when you should add deep conditioning into your regimen.
+No, really, the wintertime is a season where you really should add deep conditioning into your hair care regimen.
 Deep conditioning helps improve and maintain the moisture-protein balance of our hair, which helps improve elasticity.
-Elasticity also helps avoid breakage since the hair is more flexible.
+Elasticity also helps avoid breakage, since the hair is more flexible.

-Our Babassu Oil Mint Deep Conditioner infuses hair with protein and moisture to restore dry and damaged hair.
-Our deep penetrating conditioner is made with complex amino acids from wheat, soy and other natural ingredients that help restore moisture to damaged and dry hair.
-If you already deep condition weekly, consider using a hooded dryer or even steam during your treatment for deeper penetration.
+Looking for a deep conditioner you can trust?
+Our Babassu Oil Mint Deep Conditioner infuses hair with protein and moisture to restore dry and damaged hair, and it’s made with complex amino acids from wheat, soy, and other natural ingredients.
+If you already deep condition weekly, then consider using a hooded dryer or even steam during your treatment for deeper penetration.

-#3 Include leave-in conditioner in your styling routine.
-Don't miss this step as it is essential.
-Add an additional layer of moisture to your hair by using a leave-in conditioner.
-Leave-in conditioners are light-weight so they won’t weigh down your hair.
-They are designed to penetrate the hair strand which helps keep the hair conditioned and moisturized longer.
+Don't miss this step!
+It’s essential that you add another layer of moisture to your hair by using a leave-in conditioner.
+Leave-in conditioners are lightweight, so they won’t weigh down your hair, and they are designed to penetrate the hair strand, which helps keep the hair conditioned and moisturized longer.
 This is key in the winter months when our hair dries out faster.

-Our ultra-moisturizing White Peony Leave-In Conditioner is lightweight but packed with natural and organic ingredients to help give your hair the moisture and protection it needs.
+Our ultra-moisturizing White Peony Leave-In Conditioner is lightweight, but packed with natural and organic ingredients to help give your hair the moisture and protection it needs.
 This leave-in has been formulated to seal in moisture, smooth hair follicles, and tame frizzies and flyaways.
-This product is just what you need for both daily styling and to help protect hair from winter weather.
+It’s just what you need for daily styling and protection from winter weather.

-#5 Wear a protective style.
-It's protective styling season.
 A simple solution to avoiding breakage during the colder months is to wear your hair in a protective style.
-There are tons of options to choose from — weaves, wigs, braided or crocheted extensions, and clip-ins.
-But it is very important to continue to care for your hair underneath these protective styles.
+There are tons of options to choose from — weaves, wigs, braided or crocheted extensions, and clip-ins — but remember that it is still very important to continue to care for your hair underneath these protective styles.

-We hope that these tips will help you and your hair survive the colder winter months that are coming our way (or may already be your way).
+We hope that these hair care tips will help you and your hair survive the colder winter months that are coming our way.
 Whether your hair is short or long, you need these tips in your hair life.
 As you get ready for the winter, are there any other tips you would add to this list?
+Let us know!